torbjvi/kugis/README.md

 It's meant to work on prepared datasets for a smaller region.
 Larger regions and more detailed datasets can be used but the interface and the geoprocessing will go slow.
 Also the memory usage will be very high.

+It's mostly drag and drop based, so to start a tool you first click on it and then you drag the layer you want to perform operations on to it.

 ###Tools currently implemented are
 * Buffering
 * Dissolve